Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Method of artificial barriers

 \subsection{Construction of artificial barriers}

-The method of artificial barriers for constructing boundary-preserving numerical schemes is based on the idea that if the solution process $X$ to an SDE cannot leave a domain, then we can augment the SDE with barriers outside this domain to obtain a reflected SDE whose solution equals the original process $X$ almost surely.
-The obtained reflected SDE can then be approximated using any boundary-preserving numerical scheme for reflected SDEs.
-To straight away apply this idea to the considered setting would be problematic because numerical schemes for reflected SDEs are in general non-strict boundary-preserving; that is, the boundary points are not unattainable by numerical schemes for reflected SDEs.
+The method of artificial barriers for constructing boundary-preserving numerical schemes is based on the idea that if the solution process $X$ to an SDE cannot leave a domain, then we can augment the SDE with barriers outside this domain to obtain an RSDE whose solution equals the original process $X$, almost surely.
+The obtained RSDE can then be approximated using any boundary-preserving numerical scheme for RSDEs.
+To straight away apply this idea to the considered setting would be problematic because numerical schemes for RSDEs are in general non-strict boundary-preserving; that is, the boundary points are not unattainable by numerical schemes for RSDEs.
 This is an issue since $f$ and $g$ that we consider typically vanish on the boundary, and most numerical schemes that hit the boundary will thereafter stay at the boundary.
 Instead, shortly put, we modify the coefficient functions $f$ and $g$ to move the boundary slightly inside the original domain $D$ and augment the modified SDE with artificial barriers.
 We can then discretise the resulting (modified) RSDE using a (non-strict) boundary-preserving numerical scheme.
 Note that the exact details of adding artificial barriers depend on the specific problem at hand, the here outlined method is constructed to fit our purposes.
 The rest of this section is dedicated to formulate the method of artificial barriers mathematically.

 The first step of the method of artificial barriers is to modify the drift and diffusion coefficients such that the unattainable boundary points are moved to $a + 1/N$ and $b - 1/N$.
 If $b = \infty$, then we interpret $b - 1/N = \infty$.
 To formalise this, we introduce an integer $N \in \mathbb{N}$ and consider the following modified Itô SDE